 Areas of Expertise

-Every material is critical for something!
+Every mineral is critical for something!

 The question is when, where, and for whom?